Here we go my second Harry Potter recipe, learn how to make your own lemon drops! And just like last time, it wasn’t what I expected at all.

 Instructions

-Prepare the mold and the fizzy powder.
-Lightly grease your candy mold or silicone ice cubes tray with vegetable oil.
+- Prepare the mold and the fizzy powder.
+Lightly grease your candy mold or silicone ice cube tray with vegetable oil.
 Combine all the ingredients for the fizzy powder in a small bowl and set aside.

-Make the first batch of sugar syrup.
-Put half of the caster sugar, half of the golden syrup and half of the cream of tartar in a small saucepan.
+- Make the first batch of sugar syrup.
+Put half of the granulated sugar, half of the golden syrup and half of the cream of tartar in a small saucepan.
 Pour half of the water along the edges of the pan.
 Place the pan over low heat and stir until all the sugar has dissolved.
-Increase the heat to medium high and put a candy thermometer in the pan.
+Increase the heat to medium-high and put a candy thermometer in the pan.
+If you don’t have a candy thermometer, but only a digital one check the temperature from time to time but don’t leave it in the pan.
 Let the syrup boil, without stirring, until the temperature reaches 135°C (275°F).
 Immediately take the pan off the heat.
-Add half of the lemon extract, half of the citric acid and half of the food colouring to the pan.
+Add half of the lemon extract, half of the citric acid and half of the food coloring to the pan.
 Mix with an oiled spatula.
-Carefully pour the hot syrup into the mold, filling each cavity half way.
+Carefully pour the hot syrup into the mold, filling each cavity halfway.

-Make the second batch of sugar syrup.
-Prepare another batch of candies with the other halves of the ingredients following the same method.
-Pour the hot syrup in the cavities, sealing the fizzy powder in the middle.
+- Make the second batch of sugar syrup.
+Prepare another batch of sugar syrup with the other half of the ingredients following the same method.
+Pour the hot syrup into the cavities, sealing the fizzy powder in the middle.

-Cover the candies.
+- Coat and wrap the candies.
 Allow your lemon drops to cool and harden completely before removing them from the mold.
 Roll the lemon drops in a mix of powdered sugar and cornstarch to coat them and prevent them from sticking to each other.
-Individually wrap the caramels in cellophane.
+Individually wrap each candy in pieces of cellophane/wax paper.
 Place the lemon drops in an air-tight container.

 Notes